Bailey-Wu/Bailey-Wu/Portfolio/Airplane Identification.md

 ## Purpose ✈️
-Spotting commercial jet airliners is a fun hobby for both aviation buffs and anyone who just loves watching planes.
-There are so many different models out there, each with its own cool features, and knowing what to look for can really amp up your appreciation for these flying machines.
-After spending some time working for an airplane manufacturer, I thought it’d be helpful to put together a quick guide to easily identify commercial airplanes.
+With the large variety of airliners serving the worldwide transportation market today, identification of individual aircraft manufacturers and planes can be a bit tricky.
+After spending some time working for an airplane manufacturer, I thought it’d be helpful to share some of the tricks I've learned and put together a quick guide to easily identify commercial airplanes.

 ## Plane Size
-There are various commericial airplanes flying but for simplicity purposes, airplanes are categorized by size: Narrow-Body, Wide-Body, Jumbo-Jet
+There are tons of commercial airplanes in the sky, but to keep things simple, we’ll focus on just two types: Narrow-Body and Wide-Body jets.

+Check out this table showcasing examples of each type of plane from Airbus, Boeing, and other manufacturers:
 | Narrow-Body   | Wide-Body            | Quad Engine Wide-Body |
 |----------    |----------           |----------|
 | Chest #1     | Bench Press         | Dumbbell Press   |